isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P6 Teachers.md

 Primary 6B

-"I will do my utmost best to engage learners and to reach out to any pupil who is left behind.
-I must remember that I teach students, not subjects."
+I will do my utmost best to engage learners and to reach out to any pupil who is left behind.
+I must remember that I teach students, not subjects.

 [**wee_ai-hwa_jessie@schools.gov.sg**](mailto:wee_ai-hwa_jessie@schools.gov.sg)